Which place is cheaper, Chattanooga or Asheville?

 The winter attracts plenty of travelers to both Asheville and Chattanooga.
 Many visitors come to Asheville in the winter for the Christmas ambience, the shopping scene, and the cuisine.

 Chattanooga can be very cold during winter.
 Asheville is a little warmer than Chattanooga in the winter.
-The temperature in Asheville is usually 44°F (7°C) in January, and Chattanooga stays around 40°F (5°C).
+The daily temperature in Asheville averages around 44°F (7°C) in January, and Chattanooga fluctuates around 40°F (5°C).

 Asheville usually receives more sunshine than Chattanooga during winter.
-At this time of the year, Asheville gets 176 hours of sunny skies, while Chattanooga receives 145 hours of full sun.
+Asheville gets 176 hours of sunny skies, while Chattanooga receives 145 hours of full sun in the winter.

 Chattanooga receives a lot of rain in the winter.
 Asheville gets a good bit of rain this time of year.
 In January, Asheville usually receives less rain than Chattanooga.
-At this time of the year, Asheville gets 3.9 inches (100 mm) of rain, while Chattanooga receives 5.4 inches (137 mm) of rain.
+Asheville gets 3.9 inches (100 mm) of rain, while Chattanooga receives 5.4 inches (137 mm) of rain each month for the winter.

 The spring brings many poeple to Asheville as well as Chattanooga.
 Most visitors come to Asheville for the natural beauty during these months.

 In the spring, Asheville is around the same temperature as Chattanooga.
-Typically, the spring temperatures in Asheville in April are around 64°F (18°C), and Chattanooga is about 62°F (17°C).
+Typically, the spring temperatures in Asheville in April average around 64°F (18°C), and Chattanooga averages at about 62°F (17°C).

 The sun comes out a lot this time of the year in Chattanooga.
 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In the spring, Asheville often gets more sunshine than Chattanooga.
 Asheville gets 266 hours of sunny skies this time of year, while Chattanooga receives 243 hours of full sun.